Neoteroi/BlackSheep/README.md

 pip install neoteroi-web
 ```

-`neoteroi-web` is the new version of the library previously named
+The first version of the web framework is available as [`blacksheep`](https://pypi.org/project/blacksheep/) and is not going to be _willingly_ modified in non-backward compatible ways (it is stable).
-[`blacksheep`](https://pypi.org/project/blacksheep/).
-It is currently `alpha` and still
-subject to change.
+`neoteroi-web` is currently `alpha` and still subject to change.

 ---